 However, up to 70% of patients with stage III breast cancers who have chemotherapy remain alive and disease free after 7 years.

 Advanced or metastatic breast cancer: stage IV

-Stage 4 breast cancers indicate the presence of distant metastasis to other parts of the body, such as the liver or bones.
+Stage IV breast cancers indicate the presence of distant metastasis to other parts of the body, such as the liver or bones.

-About 5%-9% of women have a stage IV breast cancer at the time of initial diagnosis.
+About 5% of women, in 2017 have a stage IV breast cancer at the time of initial diagnosis.

-But there are many serious and personal questions to be asked with stage IV breast cancer.
-Given that overall survival is less likely, and gains from intensive breast cancer treatment are unfortunately rather modest, one has to give serious consideration to ‘quality of life’ during the course of treatment.
-This is an individualized and dynamic process between patients and physicians with respect to the expectations for treatment, the status of the disease and patient wishes.
+Indeed, there are many serious and personal questions involving stage IV breast cancer.
+So, overall survival is less likely, and gains from intensive breast cancer treatment are unfortunately rather modest.
+A serious consideration is, therefore, ‘quality of life’ during the course of treatment.

 Stage IV breast cancers may be ‘recurrences’ following initial treatment

 Up to 5% of intitial breast cancer diagnoses are of the most advanced or metastatic stage.
 However, this number has significantly reduced with the implementation of widespread breast cancer screening programs.

 Metastatic breast cancer can appear to be a rapid deterioration of a disease that has been present for some time undetected.

 But metastatic (Stage IV) breast cancer can also be the result of a recurrence of breast cancer after a successful initial treatment.
 Sometimes the terms ‘local’ and ‘regional’ recurrence indicate a return of breast cancer to the original tumor site ( after surgery) or elsewhere in the breast or contralateral breast.